jkmoriarty/locallyCLI/README.md

 # LocallyCLI

-LocallyCLI is a tool for easily setting up custom localhost domains with the `.local` TLD on macOS.
-Currently does not work with Windows.
+LocallyCLI is a tool for easily setting up custom localhost domains with the `.local` TLD.

 ## Features